What is brain fog

 What causes brain fog

-As a result of our fast-paced industrialized lifestyles, more people get brain fogged than ever before.
+As a result of our fast-paced industrialized lifestyles, more people are experiencing brain fog than ever before.
 Because brain fog is essentially a sign of energy depletion, its symptoms are mainly caused by the four horsemen of unhealthy Western lifestyle: lack of sleep, stress, low-nutrient food, and sugar overload.

 According to a 2016 report, a third of all U.S. citizens aren’t getting enough shut eye.
 Doctors recommend adults sleep at least seven hours a night, ideally eight or nine.
 But about 35 percent said they usually got less than 7 hours of sleep a night.
 Frequently getting little shut eye puts you at risk of developing obesity, diabetes, high blood pressure, heart disease, stroke and frequent mental distress.